Atavic/firefox-tweaks/README.md

 [Source code](https://github.com/Synzvato/decentraleyes) / [Install here](https://addons.mozilla.org/en-US/firefox/addon/decentraleyes/)

 ### uBlock Origin
 The next simplest of these addons to use.
 Simply install it and use the default lists if you don't want to configure it, but consider enabling more.
-Also make sure to check "Prevent WebRTC from leaking local IP addresses" in uBlock's settings.
+Also make sure to check "Prevent WebRTC from leaking local IP addresses" in uBlock's settings, especially if you use a VPN.
+You can find more information about this toggle [here](https://github.com/gorhill/uBlock/wiki/Prevent-WebRTC-from-leaking-local-IP-address).

 [Source code](https://github.com/gorhill/uBlock) / [Install here](https://addons.mozilla.org/en-US/firefox/addon/ublock-origin/)